halflogic/aws-eks-demo/README.md

 Create EKS Cluster using CloudFormation\
 https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-eks-cluster.html

+Some requirements that you may create in advance:\
+- IAM Service Role
+- Key Pair for the Worker Nodes

 CFN Template: [cfn-eks-cluster.yaml](cfn-eks-cluster.yaml)

-1. Go to CloudFormation and Create stack
+1. Open CloudFormation and Create stack
-2. Upload template and continue
+2. Choose template to upload and continue
 3. Enter Stack name: eks-cluster
 4. Configure stack options: leave defaults and continue
 5. Review and create stack

+Cluster status will show "Active" once provisioned.
+Then you may proceed creating the worker nodes.

 <img src="images/eks-demo-cluster-info.png" width="600" height="">